dessa-oss/atlas/documentation/GUIGUIDE.md

 0. Either build (see above for how to do that) the images or otherwise acquire them via `docker pull` or `docker load -i`.
 1. Ensure that you have the `foundations-rest-api` and `foundations-gui` images installed on your system, and both have the same tag.
 If not, please tag them accordingly - any syntactically valid tag will work, so long as they're the same.
 2. Ensure that you have the `foundations_gui.sh` script whose version matches the image versions, e.g. if you built the images from the `master` branch, grab the `foundations_gui.sh` script from the `master` branch.
-3. Edit two variables in the `foundations_gui.sh` script as follows:
-    * `node_ip` is the ip of the node on which the REST API container will be hosted.
-If you're going to have a GUI installation for development or otherwise on your own machine, and it will be accessed by only you, then you may put `localhost`.
-If you want anyone else to access it, put the ip of the machine instead.
-    * `redis_url` is the url for the `redis:5` instance / installation that Foundations has been / will have been using.
-It is of the form `redis://<redis_ip>:<redis_port>` - you can't use `localhost` in place of the redis ip, even if redis is running on the same node as the REST API.
-Please do put the ip of the node hosting redis.

 ## Starting / Stopping the GUI